gilzoide/godot-dispatch-queue/README.md

 # 4.b) Coroutine style
 await dispatch_queue.all_tasks_finished

-# DispatchQueue extends Reference, so no need to worry about freeing it manually
+# DispatchQueue extends RefCounted, so no need to worry about freeing it manually
 ```

 There is a Node script ([addons/dispatch_queue/dispatch_queue_node.gd](addons/dispatch_queue/dispatch_queue_node.gd))